DonaldWere/AML_2019_Group4/README.md

 # AML_2019_Group4

 ## Gradient Descent Implementation in Python
-</p> Gradient descent is one of the key useful tools in machine learning.
+</p> Gradient descent is one of the key tools in machine learning used in optimizing functions.
-<br> Gradient descent is very important when optimizing functions.
-It is employed to determine the best parameters to fit in a model to reduce the prediction error
+<br> Gradient descent is employed to determine the best parameters to fit to a model to reduce the prediction error

 ## Gradient Descent: The Six-Hump Camel Function
 <br> The six-hump camel function is one of the optimization test problems used to demonstrate machine learning.
 To see other minimization problems, you can [click on this link](http://www.sfu.ca/~ssurjano/optimization.html).